-Panel ponders if UN health agency can stop future pandemics
+US: WHO not sharing enough info about China virus probe

+On Tuesday, Garrett Grisby of the U.S. Department of Health and Human Services griped that the criteria for WHO’s China mission had not been shared with other nations.
+He spoke during a week-long meeting of the U.H. health agency’s member countries.

+“The (terms of reference) were not negotiated in a transparent way with all WHO member states,” he said via video conference, referring to the mission’s criteria.
+“Understanding the origins of COVID-19 through a transparent and inclusive investigation is what must be done.”

-GENEVA (AP) — An independent panel examining the World Health Organization’s handling of the response to COVID-19 says it’s considering whether the U.N. health agency has enough power and financing to stop future pandemics.
+The U.S. objections came as an independent panel commissioned by WHO to evaluate its management of the global COVID-19 response said it’s considering whether the U.N. health agency has enough power and financing to stop future pandemics.

 Former New Zealand Prime Minister Helen Clark, who co-chairs the panel, said the group was especially interested in establishing an accurate chronology of the very first coronavirus alerts and what responses were taken.

-“The Independent Panel will do its best to shed light on what has happened, is still happening and why,” Clark said Tuesday as WHO held its annual meeting — this year virtually due to the pandemic.
+“The Independent Panel will do its best to shed light on what has happened, is still happening and why,” Clark said Tuesday.
 “We are asking whether WHO has the right mandate, the right powers, the right capacities and the right financing to deliver on pandemic preparedness and response.”

 Critics, including U.S. President Donald Trump, have slammed WHO for allegedly “colluding” with China to hide the extent of the initial coronavirus outbreak.
 Earlier this year, The Associated Press reported that senior Chinese officials didn’t warn the public about the pandemic threat of coronavirus for six days and that they stalled on sharing the virus’ genetic sequence and other key data with WHO experts.